qouteall/qouteall-blog/blog/2025/About Code Reuse, Polymorphism and Abstraction.md

 - Two previously separated UI components now need to share mutable state.
 [The complexity that lives in the GUI | RoyalSloth](https://blog.royalsloth.eu/posts/the-complexity-that-lives-in-the-gui/)

+- The previous data processing removes some information.
+New requirement needs to keep that information.
+(Example TODO)

 ### Corner case explosion

 - There are some fixed workflows (hardcoded in code).
 A new requirement comes: allow the user to configure and customize the workflow.
 The new flexible system allow much more ways of configuring and introduce many corner cases.